When Marching Ants Attack

 There are more than 10,000 species of ants, and they can be found all throughout the world, except in Antarctica.
 Ants belong to the insect order Hymenoptera with Formicidae is their scientific name, and are close relatives of the bees and wasps - not the termites as people confuse them with.
 Their size range from .08 to 1 inch and are omnivores, meaning they can eat a wide variety of foods.
 Most of their species are actually found in the tropical forests, where they make up around half of the insect population.
 The seemingly millions you see in your house is just seeing the proverbial tip of the iceberg.

 Ants are notable for their social behavior.
-No single ant lives for itself but works to ensure that their colony survives.
+No single ant lives for itself but works to ensure that its colony survives.
 This is their most endearing quality, something that humans continually study.

 In an ant colony, there is no such thing as a "king".
 A colony is led by a queen.
 The queen ant’s role is to lay as many eggs as she can.
 Some species can lay millions.
 The queen has wings, which she would eventually shed when they find a suitable site to start a new colony.
 A colony may have one or more queens, depending on the species of ants.
 A queen can live for years and can have millions of offspring.
 If a queen dies, the colony can survive for only a few months, unless there are other queens in the colony.
 The rest of the female ants in the colony are sterile so they are not capable of laying eggs.
 The end of the colony is when the queen and the rest of the ants die off.